 For more on how ADHD often involves a delay in brain maturity, see: Why Children with ADHD May Act Younger Than Their Age: Understanding Brain Maturity Delays

-ADHD Medication Dosage and Height: The “Dose-Dependent” Effect
+ADHD Medication Dosage and Growth Effects

 - Low Dose Effect: Children on lower, consistent doses rarely see any change in their growth percentile.